Tip: Activate javascript to be able to use all functions of our website

 Energy security

-In Brunsbüttel, KfW is involved in the construction of an LNG terminal that will first process liquefied natural gas and later green hydrogen for the German energy supply.
+In Brunsbüttel, KfW participated in the construction of an LNG terminal that will first process liquefied gas and later green hydrogen for the German energy supply.

-In addition to feeding LNG into the gas grid, the storage of gas is of particular importance for German energy security.
-KfW has made credit lines worth billions of euros available for the extensive purchase of storage gas so that Germany will not experience the feared energy shortage.
+In addition to feeding LNG into the gas grid, the storage of gas was of particular importance for German energy security.
+KfW had provided credit lines worth billions for the extensive purchase of storage gas to protect Germany from the feared energy shortage.

 Chronicle